HamedAlemo/advanced-geo-python/lectures/08_docker.md

 1. **Consistency:** Containers ensure that the application runs the same way everywhere, eliminating the "it works on my machine" problem.
 1. **Isolation:** Containers provide process and resource isolation, ensuring that one container cannot interfere with another, improving security and stability.
 1. **Scalability and Speed:** Containers can be easily scaled up or down to meet changing workloads and the speed to deploy them is much higher than VMs.
 1. **Resource Efficiency:** Containers are lightweight and share the host OS kernel, making them more resource-efficient than traditional virtualization.
-While containers live on top of a host machine and use its resources, they virtualize the host OS unlike VMS that virtualize the underlying hardware.
+While containers live on top of a host machine and use its resources, they virtualize the host OS unlike VMs that virtualize the underlying hardware.
 Meaning containers don’t need to have their own OS, making them much more lightweight than VMs, and consequently quicker to spin up.

 ## What is Docker?

 Docker is a leading containerization platform that has played a major role in popularizing containers.
 Docker is open-source and it provides a set of tools and services for creating, deploying, and managing containers.

 ## Docker Components
 1. **Docker Engine:** The core component of Docker that acts as a client-server application.
-It includes
+It includes:
   - Docker daemon (`dockerd`) which acts as the server and responds to requests from the client.
   - Docker REST API for communication, and
-  - Docker client which has two alternatives: the command line interface (CLI) names `docker` and the graphical user interface (GUI) application named Docker Desktop.
+  - Docker client which has two alternatives: the command line interface (CLI) named `docker` and the graphical user interface (GUI) application named Docker Desktop.
 2. **Images:** A snapshot of a file system with the application code and all dependencies needed to run it.
 Images are used to create containers.
 3. **Containers:** An instance of a Docker image that can run a specific application.
 Containers are isolated from each other and share the host OS kernel.
 4. **Docker Hub:** A registry of Docker images containing all available Docker images ([link](https://hub.docker.com/)).